astropy/astropy/docs/coordinates/index.rst

 Transformation
 --------------

-One suggested way to transform to a new coordinate frame is by accessing the appropriately named attribute.
+One convenient way to transform to a new coordinate frame is by accessing the appropriately named attribute.
 For instance, to get the coordinate in the `~astropy.coordinates.Galactic` frame use::